I was asked to put my history on this blog. As best as I can recollect:

 When I was real young (less than 10?), I was given penicillin; this almost killed me.
 It wasn’t until years later (55 years old), that a neurologist told me that he typically sees porphyria sufferers because of nerve damage from taking antibiotics.
 That is what I now consider to be my first porphyria event.

 However, I had many unexplained stomach aches when I was young…so many that I was accused of faking them.
+That was not a lot of fun; I did get in a lot of trouble for it.
+The worst part was having to hide the pain, even if it was bad enough to cause me to pass out.
 Did they start before or after the penicillin event?
 Only God has the answer to that one.

 And, it seemed that I was always getting infections and had bad reactions to sun burns.
 Just a weak kid.
 I also eye problems (operation when very young to keep the eye from turning inward) and very crooked teeth.
 Fortunately, I was very much into sports (Judo, swimming, cross country running, bikes, ice skating, etc).
 I believe that helped me immensely – if nothing else all the sweating and hydration helped flush the poisons out.
 I just wish that I had learned to eat right.
 Then again, meat & potatoes kept me away from broccoli and other dangerous things.
 I also have never liked fatty foods.